2000 AFC Asian Cup: Tournament summary

 The quarter-finals saw Iran lost 1–2 to South Korea by a golden goal of Lee Dong-gook, and the same happened in Saudi Arabia's victory over Kuwait, also by a golden goal of Nawaf Al-Temyat.
 China and Japan easily passed through their Arab rivals Qatar and Iraq, with 3–1 and 4–1 wins respectively, to set up an entirely East Asian affair in the semi-finals, with Saudi Arabia being the only non-East Asian team to be here.
+FIFA later investigated claims that Iraq's team were tortured under order by Uday Hussein following their defeat to Japan, with goalkeeper Hashim Hassan, defender Abdul Jaber and forward Qahtan Chatir allegedly being flogged for three days by Uday's security.

 The first semi-finals saw Saudi Arabia sealed the victory over the South Koreans, with two goals by Talal Al-Meshal at 76' and 80' meant Lee Dong-gook's late equalizer was too little, too late.
 Japan beat China in a thriller in Beirut, 3–2, to once again face the Saudis in the final.
 In the third place match, South Korea won bronze with a 1–0 win over China.

 The final in Beirut was filled with majority of Saudi supporters, and was seen as the rematch of the 1992 final and earlier group stage encounter.
 Hamzah Idris had a chance to take the Saudis ahead of Japan at 10', but he missed the opportunity.
 Eventually, the missing penalty was what the Saudis regretted the most, because Shigeyoshi Mochizuki, who had accidentally given the Saudis the failed opportunity on the penalty earlier, became the hero of Japan with a goal in 30'.
 Saudi attempt proved to be fruitless, and Japan won the game by just one goal margin, to conquer its second Asian trophy, repeating Japan's victory over Saudi Arabia eight years ago.
 Subsequently, Japan, the winner, automatically qualified for the 2004 AFC Asian Cup.